 GOMA continues its ambitious exhibition schedule with its Patricia Piccinini retrospective, Curious Affection.
 The exhibition occupies the gallery’s entire ground floor, featuring many of the artist's most recognisable works alongside immersive multi-sensory installations and a large-scale inflatable sculpture.

 Until 5 August at GOMA

 Egyptian Mummies: Exploring Ancient Lives

 Venture deep inside the pyramids of Ancient Egypt at Egyptian Mummies: Exploring Ancient Lives.
 Presenting six mummies, the exhibition offers insight into their lives using CT scanning technology and more than 200 artefacts from the British Museum’s Egyptian collections.
-This month a special After Dark is being held on International Museum Day, May 18.
-There will be live music and entertainment at the up-late event, plus a talk titled Brew like an Egyptian: Ancient Egyptian Beer Making.
+The final After Dark event for this exhibition is also happening this month.

 Until 16 August at Queensland Museum

 A little-known fact about abstraction is that female artists were instrumental in its development.
 Celebrating this artform and the women who helped to shape it, QUT Art Museum’s new exhibition Abstraction showcases how Australian female artists have pushed abstraction further and kept it relevant to contemporary audiences.

 Until 26 August at QUT Art Museum